zhudotexe/kani/docs/function_calling.rst

 :attr:`.ChatMessage.function_call` is actually an alias for ``ChatMessage.tool_calls[0].function``.
 If there is more than one tool call in the message, kani will raise an exception.

+A ToolCall is effectively a named wrapper around a :class:`.FunctionCall`, associating the request with a generated ID so that its response can be linked to the request in future rounds of prompting.